We’ve walked a thousand miles in your shoes.

 In 1966, George H. Spirides married his wife Frances who is originally from Knoxville, Tennessee and a member of the prominent Regas family of restaurant owners and operators.
-Frances’ cousin Bill Regas was President of the National Restaurant Association in 1980-81.
+Bill Regas (mentioned above) hosted U.S. Presidents, celebrities, and hundreds of thousands of other visitors at the famous Regas Restaurant and was President of the National Restaurant Association in 1980-81.
 Working closely with her husband, Frances ultimately worked for 43 years overseeing front desk, housekeeping, and accounting operations in the Spirides family hotel business.
 She retired in 2009.

-In 2014, the Spirides family sold their Savannah, GA area hotel and restaurant company in a vibrant hotel real estate market.
+In 2014, the Spirides family sold their Savannah, Georgia area hotel and restaurant company in a vibrant hotel real estate market.